 Disney cruises are top notch: no WONDER they earn highest reviews in the cruising industry.
 Dining on a Disney cruise is usually a food lovers DREAM.
 But in the case of Palo, it’s a foodie FANTASY.
 Whether for brunch or dinner, prepare for the chefs and servers to work their MAGIC.
 While there are many reasons why Palo is a can’t miss experience on a Disney cruise, here are the two biggest reasons to dine at Palo:

 Maybe you think I’m being a bit goofy by saying the two meals served at Palo are the reasons try Palo.
 I’m dead serious.
 Each meal is sublime in its own right.
 They both are unique and distinct.
 Try them both!

-2 Biggest Reasons to Dine at Palo on Your Disney Cruise
+2 Biggest Reasons to Try Disney Cruise Dining at Palo

 Reason # 1: Palo Brunch

 I loved Palo brunch so much that I decided to write a poem about it!

 Ode to Palo